seanslma/maki/Python/Blog/ReadCSVPerf.md

 Based on the test results, we can conclude that:
 - Compared to the `c` parser, the `pyarrow` parser is a little faster for `string`, 6x faster for `float`, and 10-14x faster for `datetime`
-- Using the `pyarrow` backend with the `c` parser, there are no performance imporvements; if also using the `pyarrow` dtype the performance is much worse
+- Using the `pyarrow` backend with the `c` parser, there are no performance improvements; if also using the `pyarrow` dtype the performance is much worse
 - Do not use the `string[pyarrow]` dtype; the performance is much worse compared to `pd.ArrowDtype(pa.string())`
 - When using the `pyarrow` for the parser, backend and dtype we can get the best performance
-- The `pyarrow` parser can automatically determine the data types without any performnace loss; this is especially useful when you do not know the data types in the CSV files
+- The `pyarrow` parser can automatically determine the data types without any performance loss; this is especially useful when you do not know the data types in the CSV files

+We should understand that the `pyarrow` parser will work in parallel mode while the `c` parser is not.
+Also converting the data from the `numpy_nullable` to `pyarrow` dtype or vice versa might be time-consuming.

 ## Reading CSV files using `polars`
 - default